After my Mesa Verde jaunt, I again caught the bug to combine my love of the outdoors with my passion for history.

 Canyon de Chelly is not where you go to be isolated.
 And check out the ancient dwellings in comparative quiet.

-What Canyon de Chelly is a place to see not only the Ancient Puebloan culture and admire the canyon itself, but also to see a thriving community that is very much part of the canyon’s legacy.
+What Canyon de Chelly is a place to see not only the Ancestral Puebloan culture and admire the canyon itself, but also to see a thriving community that is very much part of the canyon’s legacy.

 The canyon is part of Dine’ (Navajo) land and is administered by them as well.
 Forty families live in the canyon bottom at some point during the year and still cultivate the land.
 The canyon is not a museum only.
 It is a living, breathing, and thriving community.
 A unique place where history mingles in the day-to-day lives of the people who make up this community.